OtherKirby/Carry-Lookahead-Adder/README.md

 - See the [Wikipedia Page](https://en.wikipedia.org/wiki/Carry-lookahead_adder) for more information on this adder.
 - I found it easier to implement my CLA using **individual** I/O bits rather than a multibit I/O for the sake of demonstration
+- **IT IS IMPORTANT TO USE LOGISIM EVOLUTION!!!**.
+I personally prefer this version of the program for its more cohesive UI.
+While it is possible to load the circuit in vanilla Logisim, there will 100% be errors and lost lines from the conversion.
+If you already know how a CLA works and want to reconvert it, feel free, but for students who need a schematic in front of them in order to know how it works, just download Evolution.
+It's better in every way unless you're planning on making a full fledged computer in the program.